roboticsoutreach/kb/docs/events/smallpeice/timeline.md

 ## Attributions

 This page was written based of the work of [T Ward](https://github.com/sourcebots/smallpeice-runbook), but moved here to make it more accessible.
+A [compiled version of his work](/events/smallpeice/docs/runbook2018.pdf) is available.
 Additional information has since been added to supplement this work.